AuDHD · Founder · Camden · partnerships.community

 Pattern recognition can become pattern imposition.

 Seeing structure everywhere is powerful.
 It is also occasionally wrong.
-The autistic mind can lock a pattern in before enough evidence exists — and then defend that pattern long past the point it should have been revised.
+The autistic mind can lock a pattern in before enough evidence exists — and then defend it long past the point it should have been revised.
+I have done this in rooms I should have listened to longer.
+I have done it in Camden streets I thought I already knew.

 Mandate contradictory data.
 Every strategy document I produce requires a "steel man the opposition" section before it ships.
-I can't rely on my own pattern library alone.
+I cannot rely on my own pattern library alone — no matter how much time I have spent in a place.

 03